Joao-amaral18/oldschool-log/src/components/skeletons/README.md

 # Skeleton Loading System

-A clean, minimal skeleton loading system with smooth shimmer animations designed for the Oldschool Log application.
+A clean, minimal skeleton loading system with smooth shimmer animations designed for the Workout Online application.

 ## Features